Young people and asthma

 Want to know your Asthma Control Score?
 Our trained staff can work with you over the phone to help you manage your asthma.
 If you want they can follow you up at regular intervals to see how its going.
 This service is available Australia wide and your information is confidential.
 Either phone us on 1800 ASTHMA (1800 278462) or register here.

-Over 50% of the young people with asthma surveyed are likely to have a mental health disorder.
+As highlighted above in the new video section, over 50% of the young people with asthma surveyed are likely to have a mental health disorder.
 There are organisations who specialise in helping young people get through mental health issues – these web links can help you too.

 If you need to speak to someone straight away, please contact: